 1. Buyuk Hendek Street

 One of the most important synagogues of the city, Neve Shalom, is located in Buyuk Hendek Street.
-Jewish Museum of Turkey also within the synagogue complex.
+The Jewish Museum of Turkey is also located within the synagogue complex.
 The museum tells you the story of Jewish people being forced to migrate by Spanish Monarchs in the 15th century.
 They were welcomed by the Ottomans and inhabited in Istanbul.

 2. Serdar-i Ekrem Street